MIPIthon/BPECS/README.md

       R10, R11 = 1.2K used as the losses are higher than expected (lower Q) C6, C7, C8, C9 = 8.2n used due to the too low inductance value
       fres ~ 94.5 kHz
+      Single LED to visualize a positive or negative gradient is not really optimal from a user perspective.

 **BPECS_B:**